MauraSlavin/HouseholdFinances/README.md

 # HouseholdFinances
 App for managing household finances.
 Track transactions, verify balances, see total assets, create and track budget by categories, earmark portions of balance in some accounts using "buckets."

+# Completed functions:

+1. See total balance for each account.
+2. See a snapshot of all accounts

 # Planned functions:

 1. Import transactions from an Excel file to the database for multiple accounts